shacharmirkin/pmt/README.md

 This repository contains the gender-annotated dataset based on [TED](https://ted.com) which was used for gender classification of translated data in Mirkin et al., 2015 and Rabinovich et al., 2017.
 As the above papers link to a web page that is no longer available, the dataset is posted here, with consent.
 If you use this data please cite this paper:

 Mirkin, Shachar, Nowson, Scott, Brun, Caroline, & Perez, Julien.
-(2015) Motivating Personality-aware Machine Translation.
+(2015) *Motivating Personality-aware Machine Translation*.
 In the Proceedings of the Conference on Empirical Methods in Natural Language (EMNLP) 2015, Lisbon, Portugal.
 [PDF](http://aclweb.org/anthology/D/D15/D15-1130.pdf) [BIB](http://www.emnlp2015.org/proceedings/EMNLP/bib/EMNLP130.bib)

 ## Data